ccmbioinfo/stager/docs/production.md

 Other needed services like MySQL and MinIO are separately already running in the tenancy.
 A reverse proxy for the entire tenancy serves the uploaded frontend and routes `/api` on the same domain to the backend container.

+More information on the deployments in this tenancy are at https://github.com/ccmbioinfo/cheo-ri-infrastructure.

 ## [CCM multitenant deployment](https://stager.ccm.sickkids.ca)

 This deployment serves our other collaborators at SickKids.
 This is a multitenant deployment to keep